sadapple/a-lighted-story/README.md

 # LICENSE #

-The content of this game is under [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License](http://creativecommons.org/licenses/by-nc-nd/3.0/).
+The content of this game is under [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/).
 The software of this game is under [MIT LICENSE](http://www.opensource.org/licenses/mit-license.html).

 If you want commercial use or modification of this game, please contact me.